EMBRYOPSIDA Pirani & Prado

 ACORACEAE Martinov Back to Acorales

-Stem with endodermis; leaves two-ranked, isobifacial [oriented edge on to the stem, bases equitant], intravaginal squamules + [?= colleters]; inflorescence scapose, peduncle with two separate vascular systems; bracts 0, bracteoles 0; floral vasculature forms a basal complex; T ± hooded; anthers introrse [?level], thecae confluent apically on dehiscence, endothecial thickenings stellate; tapetum seretory, cells 2-4-nucleate; pollen sulcus lacking ectexine, endexine lamellate; loculus with secretory trichomes, placentae apical, pendulous, style broad, massive, stylar canal with exudate; ovules several/carpel, outer integument 3-5 cells across, integuments with hairs, hypostase massive, with central column and radiating cells, postament +; antipodal cells ± persistent, (dividing); fruit a berry; tegmen cells thickened?; P persistent; n = 9, 11, 12; first leaf terete, unifacial.
+Mycorrhizae 0; vessels 0; cauline endodermis +; branching from the axil of the penultimate foliar leaf outside the inflorescence spathe; leaves two-ranked, ventralized isobifacial [oriented edge on to the stem, bases equitant], intravaginal squamules + [?= colleters]; inflorescence scapose, peduncle with two separate vascular systems; spadix with large associated inflorescence bract [spathe]; flowers dense, sessile, bracts 0, bracteoles 0; floral vasculature forms a basal complex; small [<5 mm across], weakly monosymmetric [abaxial member of outer T whorl precocious and larger]; T ± hooded; anthers introrse [?level], thecae confluent apically on dehiscence, endothecial thickenings stellate; tapetal cells (1-)2-4-nucleate; pollen sulcus lacking ectexine, endexine lamellate, tectum continuous; G ascidiate-plicate, syncarpy congenital, dorsal carpellary bundle 0, ovary loculi with secretory trichomes, placentae apical, pendulous, style broad, massive, stylar canals with exudate; ovules several/carpel, straight, outer integument 3-5 cells across, tips of integuments with multiseriate hairs, nucellar cap +, hypostase massive, with central column and radiating basal walls of nucellar cells, postament +; antipodal cells ± persistent, (dividing); fruit a thin-walled berry, P persistent; seeds few; testa cells thin-walled, aerenchymatous, tegmen bilayered, cells spirally thickened; perisperm +, 1-layered, derived from outer nucellar cells [= nucellar epidermis s. str.], not starchy, endosperm copious, embryo long, suspensor ?uniseriate, cylindrical; plastid accD gene lost; n = 9, 11, 12; seedling with collar rhizoids, first leaf terete, unifacial.

 1[list]/2-4.
 Northern Hemisphere (map: from Hultén 1962; Fl.
 N. Am.
 22: 2000), but perhaps naturalised in Europe and America (Mayo et al. 1997).
 [Photo - Habit.]

-Evolution.
-Divergence & Distribution.
-See Stockey (2006) for an evaluation of fossil remains or Acoraceae.
+Evolution: Divergence & Distribution.
+Stockey (2006) provided an evaluation of fossil remains of Acoraceae.

 Genes & Genomes.
 There has been a great increase in the rate of synonymous substitutions in the mitochondrial genome, but not in that of the chloroplast genome (Mower et al. 2007; see also G. Petersen et al. 2006b).